M66B/FairEmail/docs/FAQ-es-rES.md

 Long version:

-* La clave de 256 bits se genera con *PBKDF2WithHmacSHA1* usando un salt aleatorio segura de 128 bits y 65536 iteraciones
+* The 256 bit key is generated with *PBKDF2WithHmacSHA1* using a 128 bit secure random salt and 65536 iterations
-* El cifrado es *AES/CBC/PKCS5Padding*
+* The cipher is *AES/CBC/PKCS5Padding*

 <br />